 Some people only consider the preamp and speaker distortion.
 According to Guitarworld the amp distortion should also be taken into consideration when choosing your next metal amp.
 Try to crank up the master volume and turn down the gain.
 If you get lively and crisp highs, you’re good to go.

 Some may say that the size of the speaker isn’t important.
 However, if you want an amp for practice, at the same time you’ll use it for metal genre, maybe you need to examine the speaker size really well.
 The Hub explains some of the most common sizes of the speaker and what they are designed to do.

 This YouTube video here is really very helpful if you are looking for more tips in finding the best guitar amp for you.
 Whether you’re looking for a metal amp, practice amp or gig amp, these tips are surely very useful.

 As much as we are, we know that you are also very eager to find out which among the products is our best bet.
 Perhaps, if you haven’t found the ‘one’ yet, you can use our recommendation.
-Although each of them is really great, for us, we only trust the B-Stock Orange BRENT-HINDS-TERROR.
+Although each of them is really great, for us, we only trust the Marshall DSL20CR as the best amp for your metal practice.

 Although it may not be budget-friendly, as there are a lot of cheaper alternatives on this list, but it’s definitely worthy of your investment.
 It’s a great amp, which delivers just the perfect overdriven tones — excellent for playing rock and heavy metal.

 In addition, it’s also worth noting that it has switchable power options — which can be set whether you’ll use it in your practice room, studio or stage.

 It’s not just us who recommends this metal amp.
 It’s been used by professionals and new metal enthusiasts all over the world.
 You don’t have to take our word for it, but it’s got some great reviews from verified owners.